Probesys/bileto/docs/developers/roles.md

 An authorization can be limited to a certain organization, or it can be applied globally.
 It's called the scope of the authorization.
-The scope is only relevant to the Operational and User roles.
+The scope is only relevant to the Agent and User roles.
 Indeed, the Administrator roles give permissions outside of the organizations.

 ## Authorizations conflicts